justinbourb/jstinytest/README.md

 tinytest_dom_edition JavaScript unit testing library
 =======================================

-Now featuring a dark theme.
+Now featuring a dark theme & synchronous test execution via the await command.

 This is an in-browser JavaScript library I've been using for years.
 It's so small and simple that it never occurred to me to open source it until I saw all the overly complicated alternatives that are out there.